debops/debops/docs/ansible/roles/sshd/getting-started.rst

 The ``debops.sshd`` role will configure the OpenSSH server to lookup the client hostnames in DNS by setting the ``UseDNS`` option to ``yes`` (the Debian and upstream default is ``no``).
 This allows use of the DNS hostnames and domains in the authorized keys files and PAM access control rules.
-DNS lookup can be controlled using the :envvar:`sshd__use_dns` variable.

 The role will divert the original :file:`/etc/pam.d/sshd` configuration file and generate a new one, with PAM access control enabled and using the separate